SandCell: Sandboxing Rust Beyond Unsafe Code: Design

 \subsection{Analysis and Instrumentation}

 After the user specifies the sandbox boundaries, the next step is to insert necessary code for enforcing sandboxes and passing data between sandboxes.
-Given the source code, \toolname{} builds a call graph of the program reusing \appname{Rupta}~\cite{rupta}, a Rust pointer analysis tool.
+Given the source code, \toolname{} builds a call graph and a data flow graph of the program.
 Based on the specification and the call graph, \toolname{} identifies the public interfaces of types, modules and crates to be sandboxed.
 Then it inserts calls to the low-level isolation APIs at these interfaces to enforce the isolation at runtime.

 For low-level isolation, \toolname{} adopts an open-sourced isolation library \sdrad{} by Gülmez et al~\cite{gulmez2023dsn}, and augments it as \newsdrad{}, adding syscall filtering based on \libname{zpoline}~\cite{yasukata23} and \mimalloc{}~\cite{Leijen2019MimallocFL} as the memory allocator.
 More details can be found in \Cref{sec:in-process}.
 At a high level, \newsdrad{} provides a set of APIs for managing sandboxes.
 To switch between sandboxes, \toolname{} inserts calls to these APIs at the entry and exit points of the sandboxed functions.
-Also, it provides APIs for management of share data domains for allocation of objects that two sandboxes can access.
+Also, it provides APIs for management of shared data domains for allocation of objects that two sandboxes can access.
 More details on the \newsdrad{} APIs can be found in \Cref{sec:impl}.

 The data passed across sandbox boundaries includes the arguments passed to the sandboxed functions and their return values.
 To make data from one sandbox available to another sandbox, one approach is to deep copy all such data as in Glamdring~\cite{lind2017glamdring}, PtrSplit~\cite{liu2017ptrsplit}, and GOTEE~\cite{ghosn2019secured}.
 This approach, however, can lead to a high overhead since deep copying copies all transitively reachable data; it should be avoided when the size of transmitted data is large~\cite{gulmezFriendFoeExploring2023}.